KxSystems/kx-vscode/README.md

 ### Edit My q connection

-When you select to edit an **My q** connection, you can edit the following properties:
+When editing a **My q** connection, you can edit the following properties:

 | Property               | Description                                                                                                                                                                                                                          |
 | ---------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |